SAMtoBAM/TLHcrsFinder/README.md

     -al | --assemblylist     A tsv file containing sample names in the first column and assembly paths in the second column

     Recommended inputs:
-    -ts | --tipsize     Length of contig ends to be extracted for TLHcrs detection (Default: 50000) -tr | --telomererepeat       Telomeric repeat pattern (Default: TTAGGG) -ct | --covthreshold    The amount of coverage required for a region to be considered for TLHcrs clustering relative to the number fo telomeres (Default = 0.75)
+    -ts | --tipsize     Length of contig ends to be extracted for TLR detection (Default: 50000) -tr | --telomererepeat       Telomeric repeat pattern (Default: TTAGGG) -ct | --covthreshold    The amount of coverage required for a region to be considered for TLR clustering relative to the number fo telomeres (Default = 0.75)
-    -sm | --sizemin     The minimum size of a region passing the coverage threshold to be considered as a potential TLHcrs region (Default: 2000)
+    -sm | --sizemin     The minimum size of a region passing the coverage threshold to be considered as a potential TLR region (Default: 2000)

     Multiple assembly specific parameters (if using --al) -b | --bootstraps   Number of bootstrap tests to be performed by mashtree (Default: 1000)